October Bonus Episode - Corpse Medicine: Tomb to Table

 Originally, the mixture was referred to as Goddard's drops because they were invented by a doctor named Jonathan Goddard in the 17th century.

 He served as an army surgeon during the English Civil War, and he was one of Oliver Cromwell's personal doctors.
+Oliver Cromwell can get fucked.

 Truly.
+But.

 I'm an Irish woman.
+So

-somehow, through his own studies of corpse medicine, he came to believe that his tincture could cure all kinds of things.
+somehow, through his own studies of corpse medicine, he came to believe that his his tincture could cure all kinds of things.

-Fainting, strokes, epilepsy bladder stones really just anything causing you any kind of distress whenever something is claiming that it can fix everything
+Fainting, strokes, epilepsy, bladder stones, really just anything causing you any kind of distress.
+Whenever something is claiming that it can fix everything

 How's it doing all that?
+How's it doing all that?
+You'll find out.
+Okay.

+So first let's get to the recipe.
 The recipe was a mix of five pounds of human skull.

 Whoa.